einomi/frontenso-11ty-starter/README.md

 ## Inlining raster or svg images into HTML

-<b>Attention!</b> The files, which should be inlined, have to seat in the `src/images/inline` directory.
+<b>Attention!</b> The files, which should be inlined, have to be placed into the `src/images/inline` folder.

 ### Inlining raster or svg images in CSS